GithuBarry/DocIE-Probing/Corpora/MUC/Readme.md

 MUC 3/4 dataset came from 1990s and is available through [NIST](https://www-nlpir.nist.gov/related_projects/muc/muc_data/muc_data_index.html), is used throughout our research.
 We used a small part of it for template filling.
-Many different people has worked on this dataset.
+Many people has worked on this dataset.

 ## muc